vitaliikaplia/blank/README.md

 1. Open `functions.php` to configure theme-specific settings.
 2. Modify files under `views/` for template parts and layouts.
 3. Use the `assets/` directory to manage your CSS, JavaScript, and images.
-4. Replace `screenshot.webp` with your custom theme preview image.
+4. Replace `screenshot.png` with your custom theme preview image.
 5. And remember: **Code is Poetry**.

 ## License